NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/autosize.md

 #### GrowThreshold

-Used space threshold size, in percentage, for the automatic growth of the volume.
-When the amount of used space in the volume becomes greater than this threhold, the volume automatically grows unless it has reached the maximum size.
-The volume grows when 'space.used' is greater than this percent of 'space.size'.
-The 'grow_threshold' size cannot be less than or equal to the 'shrink_threshold' size.
+The used space threshold percentage for automatic growth of the volume.

 _Required_: No